librepup/geex/README.md

 To apply the system configuration, run `sudo guix system reconfigure /etc/guix/config.scm`.
 Similarly, to reconfigure or apply the Guix Home configuration, run `guix home reconfigure /etc/guix/home.scm`.

-## Testing Guix Home
-If you copied all the files of this repository to their respective target directories, you can test the Guix Home environment this configuration sets up for you inside a container via `guix home container /etc/guix/home.scm`.
-This gives you a minimal environment with only the packages, configuration files, variables, and settings provided by the `home.scm` file.

-## Testing Guix System
-You can run a dry-build of the entire Guix System via `guix system build /etc/guix/config.scm`.
-This will build the entire system configuration, but not install it anywhere.
-You get a resulting `/gnu/store` path for your built system.
-This is useful to check whether the system configuration you wrote actually works/builds correctly, before running into issues when you're trying to install on real hardware/bare metal.

 # Notes
 You can view all of my Notes on GNU Guix, which include various code snippets, useful commands to remember, command combinations that you can turn into shell functions, and other information by clicking on the link below this text:
 ## [GNU Guix Notes (Click Here)](https://github.com/librepup/geex/blob/main/NOTES.org)